 Another critical benefit to co-responder programs is quite simple: people who need treatment have access to it.
 Many people who suffer from mental health or substance abuse issues want help, but they do not know how or where to get it.

 Imagine how helpful it would be if a person in crisis were getting this much-needed treatment rather than being incarcerated and receiving no meaningful treatment at all.
 Co-responder programs can make this happen.

 Co-responder teams can refer and enroll individuals to mental health clinics, substance abuse centers, food banks, and various community services.

 Suppose trained mental health professionals can respond to people in crisis who are not posing an inherent risk to public safety.
 In that case, this is beneficial to everyone involved, including law enforcement.

 Patrol officers are put back into service faster, meaning they can handle other situations that might be more dangerous and pose a risk to the public.
 Having an officer spend their time trying to speak with a person in crisis who does not pose an immediate threat is inefficient and often does not work.

-Additionally, there is better collaboration and communication between law enforcement and behavioral health practitioners when co-responder programs are in place.
-Finally, behavioral health programs allow police officers to focus on other calls.
+Additionally, there is better collaboration and communication between law enforcement and behavioural health practitioners when co-responder programs are in place.
+Finally, behavioural health programs allow police officers to focus on other calls.